Japanese ASR Model Comparison 2026: Whisper, Qwen3, Voxtral & ReazonSpeech Benchmarked on RTX5090

 def normalize_text(text: str) -> str:

-# NFKC normalization: full-width digits/letters → half-width, variant forms unified
+# NFKC normalization: full-width → half-width, variant unification

 text = unicodedata.normalize("NFKC", text)